 Ben Thanh and Binh Tay, the emblematic markets of Ho Chi Minh City

-The Ben Thanh market to discover with all of our senses
+See Ben Thanh market to discover with all of your senses

 When the south facade of the Ben Thanh market appeared on French postcards and Vietnamese stamps at the beginning of the 20th century, the Saigonese did indeed consider it a worthy symbol of Ho Chi Minh City, the economic capital of the country until today.
 Located in the heart of the central district, more than a market, it tells you big pages of a three-hundred-year-old agglomeration experiencing so much upheaval.
 Visitors come here to shop, but also and above all to explore a typical Vietnamese market where there are so many cultural characteristics.

 Ben Thanh market at the beginning of the 20th century

 It was at the edge of the Ben Nghe river, near the walls of Gia Dinh that the Ben Thanh market was held in its first time.
 It was as frequented by traders from surrounding areas as well as by soldiers.
 Its first key date was marked in 1911 by the colonial authority which decided to build a brand new one which ended in 1914.
 Easily accessible by train, bus and also horse-drawn carriages, the market was quickly a commercial centre of Saigon, attracting merchant flows from all over.
 This revealed the special attention of the French towards its conception.
 The Ben Thanh market underwent a notable restoration in 1985 working on its overall architecture with the exception of the South door which was remarked by the well-preserved clock tower.